ClusterRole and ClusterRoleBinding

 verbs: ["get", "list", "watch"]

-ClusterRoleBinding (attach to a user, cluster-wide)
+ClusterRoleBinding (attach to a subject, cluster-wide)

 A ClusterRoleBinding attaches a ClusterRole to a subject across the entire cluster, every namespace included.
+Prometheus runs as a ServiceAccount, so the binding targets that SA.

 apiVersion: rbac.authorization.k8s.io/v1